 The area chosen for detailed examination was approximately 25 miles east to west and 20 miles north to south, centred upon Guildford in Surrey.

-Within this area a list of all prehistoric sites; pre-reformation religious sites; other ancient sites; and sites of possible historic interest was compiled.
+Within this area a list of all prehistoric sites; pre-reformation religious sites; other ancient sites; and sites of possibly historic interest was compiled.
 Eighty sites in all were added to a computer database, using AutoCAD, as Ordnance Survey (OS) coordinates.
 The data was taken from the largest scale OS maps available online using Promap to give a working tolerance of one metre.

 Of these sites 22 fell upon the ten-degree rays based upon a common base point (Whitmoor Barrow); 16 were in various other alignments; 18 were associated with a common distance of 3600 feet, and 11 of these sites occurred on more than one alignment.

 It may well be that some of this is coincidence but the accuracy of most of this is extraordinary – for example, if the distance value of 3600 feet (Which I have named the Druid Mile) is altered to, say 3650 feet, then this new value cannot be found between any of the 80 sites, nor can any other common distance be found.
 This alone is well beyond coincidence.
-What does seem to be coincidence is the preciseness of the figure 3600.
+What does seem to be a coincidence is the preciseness of the figure 3600.
 It is well known that the English foot was not standardised until the Middle Ages and that the more ancient values varied between times and places so it is difficult to see how this originated.

 The alignments radiating from Whitmoor Barrow are extremely precise – the South Line has the Crooksbury Line at fifty degrees to the west of south and the Compton Line at thirty degrees to the west of south.
 These are mirrored by the Tyting Line at thirty degrees to the east of south and the Newlands Line at fifty degrees to the east of south – again well beyond coincidence.

 There are many other ‘coincidences’ described in the text of the alignments.